BrrunaRibeiro/WorldQuizz/README.md

 -__Navigation Bar__

-    -Responsive navigation bar featuring a "Back" link, Logo with a link to the Home page and a link to "Exit" the game.
+- Responsive navigation bar featuring a "Back" link, Logo with a link to the Home page and a link to "Exit" the game.
-    -This section will allow the user to navigate through the Quiz easily.
+- This section will allow the user to navigate through the Quiz easily.

 ![Navigation Bar]()

 -__User Inputs page__

-    -The index page consists of a User Input, where the name and age will be validated prior to starting the game.
+- The index page consists of a User Input, where the name and age will be validated prior to starting the game.
-    -If both the name and age are provided, you can either start the quizz or see the tutorial with the instructions on how to play.
+- If both the name and age are provided, you can either start the quizz or see the tutorial with the instructions on how to play.

 ![UserInput]()

--__Tutorial__
+- __Tutorial__

-    -A small but descriptive tutorial with basic instructions has been added to help the First Time User to navigate easily through the Quiz.
+- A small but descriptive tutorial with basic instructions has been added to help the First Time User to navigate easily through the Quiz.

 ![Tutorial]()

 -__Start Button__

-    -This button starts the Quiz after validating the User's Inputs.
+- This button starts the Quiz after validating the User's Inputs.
-    -Featuring a :hover animation.
+- Featuring a :hover animation.

 ![Start Button :hover]()

 -__Question and Answers Section__

-    -In this section, the question is presented with 3 options for asnwer.
+- In this section, the question is presented with 3 options for asnwer.
 Only one of them is the correct answer.

 -__Timer__

-    -A timer funtion has been added to give the User 10 second to select the correct answer.
+- A timer funtion has been added to give the User 10 second to select the correct answer.
-    -The timer is resetted for each question.
+- The timer is resetted for each question.

 ![Question and Asnwer options with Timer]()

 -__Share__

-    -This feature allows the user to share the Quiz link with friends and family.
+- This feature allows the user to share the Quiz link with friends and family.

 ![Share Button/Link]()